magicbell/magicbell-go/README.md

 Welcome to the MagiBell GO SDK documentation.
 This guide will help you get started with integrating and using the MagicBell GO SDK in your project.

+## Authentication

+Both the ProjectClient and the UserClient require authentication.
+Please read more about authentication and generation of tokens in our [Authentication docs](https://www.magicbell.com/docs/api/authentication).

 # ProjectClient

 <!-- AUTO-GENERATED-CONTENT:START (project-client) -->